teamcg/backendcvgen/README.md

 -- integrated Victor's student portal page <br>
 -- tried ajax on Personal info, it post's data and updates the mongodb, but the data's returning on ajax is the old one <br>

+Nov 20 <br>
+-- AJAX (POST request) working on Personal Info, personal statement and Experience <br>
+-- Added edit and delete request for each experience field.
+Edit function is halfway complete <br>

 Cheers! <br>